junorouse/ctf/2019/0ctf_final/babydb/readme.md

 ```

 If the code goes to the upper code path, we can set an arbitrary name.
-I don't know why but we put "login?user?pass?c:login???:store?a?b?c" on the `batch` command,
+I don't know why but we put "login?user?pass?c:login???:store?a?b?c" on the `batch` command,(by RBTree_Pg_)
 `user` => `''`, `args` => `a`. (hooray we can get aribtrary file r/w).

 ## exploit

 We can read arbitrary file but only fisrt line.
 I faced on `your flag here:` message when I read `../../../../../../flag`.
 I had to get a Code Execution to read the whole flag.
 I am not at on-site.
-I asked to my teammate "I asked teammate, Is port 22 open?", he said yes, I changed the contents of `/home/user/.ssh/authorized_keys` to mine.
+I asked to my teammate "Is port 22 open?", he said yes, I changed the contents of `/home/user/.ssh/authorized_keys` to mine.

 ```shell
 $ cat flag